 - Increase in Number of Colleges Each Student Applies To

 With fiercer competition, students are applying to a greater number of college of varying competitiveness.
 Online college application platforms like the Common App and the Coalition make it much easier and quicker for students to apply to several colleges at once.

 - Admission rates are slightly lower

-This comes as a bit of a surprise - admission rates dropped slightly in 2016 to 65.1 percent from 66.1 percent the year before (note that to date, these are the most recent admission rates reported by the Department of Education).
+Admission rates dropped slightly in 2016 to 65.4 percent from 66.1 percent the year before (note that to date, these are the most recent admission rates reported by the Department of Education).
 That is equivalent to almost two thirds of freshman being accepted.

 - Decline in Average Yield Rate for Freshmen Continues